ZiyadAlzaydi/Gas-Detector/README.md

 The LCD screen displays a warning message like “GAS DETECTED!”.

-If the environment is safe (below the threshold), the system displays “Air Quality: Normal” on the LCD.
+If the environment is safe (below the threshold), the system displays “No Gas Detected” on the LCD.

 Features:
 Real-time gas level monitoring